banq/jdonframework/readme.md

 Actor Model
 ===================================
-Jdon can make your Domain Model as Actor(erlang/akka) concurrent model, no any lock. this is Bank Account transfer money sample:
+Jdon can make your Domain Model as Actor(erlang/akka) concurrent model, no any lock. this is a sample about transferring money from one bank account to another:

 	@Model